transdigiware/blockchain/v10_dashboard.md

 {{site.data.keyword.IBM_notm}} does not provide support for networks that use Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground.{:note}

-Starter Plan and Enterprise Plan provide a development environment with industry standard tools and technologies.
+Enterprise Plan provides a development environment with industry standard tools and technologies.
 After you develop a network, you can deploy it to your network.

 **Figure 10** shows the "Develop code" screen:

 ![Develop code](images/write_code.png "Develop code"){: caption="Figure 10.
 Develop code" caption-side="bottom"}

-For more information about developing and deploying your business networks, see [Deploying business networks on Starter and Enterprise Plan](/docs/blockchain?topic=blockchain-deploying-a-business-network#deploying-a-business-network).
+For more information about developing and deploying your business networks, see [Deploying business networks on Enterprise Plan](/docs/blockchain?topic=blockchain-deploying-a-business-network#deploying-a-business-network).

 ## Install code
 {: #ibp-dashboard-chaincode}